Return on Invested Capital (ROIC)

 ROIC vs ROI vs ROE vs ROA vs ROCE

-- ROIC (Return on Invested Capital) measures a company’s ability to generate profit from its capital investments.
+• ROIC (Return on Invested Capital): Measures a company's ability to generate profit from its capital investments, including both equity and debt, after taxes.

-- ROCE (Return on Capital Employed) measures measures a company’s ability to generate profit from its total capital investment.
+• ROCE (Return on Capital Employed): Measures a company's ability to generate profit from its total capital investment before taxes.

 ROIC is a very useful metric, however it may not give the full picture when judging a company's efficiency.